lopeztecalcovaniam3s2-ui/Multimedia-Content-CMS/product_backlog/product_backlog_EN.md

 **I want** to log in with my email and password
 **So that** I can access my account and private features

-**Acceptance Criteria:**
-- The system validates that fields are not empty
-- The system compares the entered password with the encrypted one in the database
-- Upon successful login the user receives a JWT token
-- The token and user data are stored in localStorage
-- Incorrect credentials show an error message without revealing which field failed

 **Gherkin:**
 ```gherkin